myokit/myokit/README.md

 ## Installation

-To install Myokit, use `pip install myokit`, or follow the [guidelines on the download pages](http://myokit.org/download).
+To install Myokit, follow the [guidelines on the download pages](http://myokit.org/download) to make sure you have [CVODE](https://computation.llnl.gov/projects/sundials/sundials-software) installed, and a suitable compiler.
+Then, use `pip install myokit`.

 ## Quick-start guide